Stay connected at the Virtual MAC!

 Call for Entries | Living Uncertainty

-The Marion Art Center announces a call for entries for a new online exhibition titled Living Uncertainty.
-The call will remain open while the MAC is closed to the public.
+The Marion Art Center announces a rolling call for entries for our online exhibition titled Living Uncertainty.
+The call will remain open through the remainder of the year.

 We invite anyone to participate in Living Uncertainty.
 The virtual gallery will be featured here on this page.
 All forms of creative expression are welcome - poems, visual arts, recipes, music, creative projects, and more.
 We encourage you to share your ideas and become part of the conversation!

 Participants should submit all entries (high resolution photos or videos when possible) via email with the subject line "Living Uncertainty" to [email protected].
 Please include a brief description about the artwork(s) when applicable.
 Check out the current entries below!